Mental Health Facilities Dixon, IL

 Northwestern Medicine Ben Gordon Center Community Support Prg - 34.8 miles from Dixon, IL

 Northwestern Medicine Ben Gordon Center Community Support Prg is a mental health center in Dekalb, Illinois, located at 631 South 1st Street, 60115 zip code.
 Northwestern Medicine Ben Gordon Center Community Support Prg provides outpatient treatment.
-Northwestern Medicine Ben Gordon Center Community Support Prg offers individual psychotherapy, cognitive behavioral therapy and group therapy to adults, seniors 65 or older and young adults.
-Northwestern Medicine Ben Gordon Center Community Support Prg also supports seniors or older adults, people requiring dual diagnosis treatment and people with PTSD.
-More services available at Northwestern Medicine Ben Gordon Center Community Support Prg include housing services, education services and supported housing.
+Northwestern Medicine Ben Gordon Center Community Support Prg offers group therapy, trauma therapy and couples/family therapy to adults, seniors 65 or older and children / adolescents.
+Northwestern Medicine Ben Gordon Center Community Support Prg also supports seniors or older adults, people requiring dual diagnosis treatment and veterans.
+More services available at Northwestern Medicine Ben Gordon Center Community Support Prg include court-ordered outpatient treatment, supported employment and case management.

 Learn More